-For the last three years Lands' End received the Wisconsin Sustainable Business Council's Green Masters Award.
+For the last four years Lands' End received the Wisconsin Sustainable Business Council's Green Masters Award.
 The Green Masters Program is an objective, points-based recognition program that enables Wisconsin businesses of all sizes and from all sectors to understand what needs to be done to justifiably claim that they are "on the road to sustainability."
 Developed by the WI Sustainable Business Council and Wisconsin businesses - in conjunction with the University of Wisconsin - the Green Masters Program helps to recognize Wisconsin's sustainability leaders and encourages continuous improvement.

 Apparel Sustainability Award